-Through Tianjuyuan, we lease approximately 47,333 square meters (509,488 square feet) of land in the Ping Gu District of Beijing (the "Premises").
-Under the lease dated February 16, 2004 with the village committee of Dong Gao Village and Zhen Nan Zhang Dai Village in the Beijing Ping Gu District (the "Lease"), Tianjuyuan leases the land at an annual rent of RMB 35,500 (approximately \$5,783).
-The term of the Lease is from February 1, 2004 to January 31, 2054.
-We were informed by our PRC counsel that the Lease is invalid and unenforceable pursuant to the PRC Land Administration Law and related regulations.
+Through Tianjuyuan, we rent approximately 47,333 square meters (509,488 square feet) of land in the Ping Gu District of Beijing (the "Premises").
+Under the rental agreement dated February 16, 2004 with the village committee of Dong Gao Village and Zhen Nan Zhang Dai Village in the Beijing Ping Gu District (the "rental agreement"), Tianjuyuan rents the land at an annual rent of RMB 35,500 (approximately \$5,023).
+The term of the rental agreement is from February 1, 2004 to January 31, 2054.
+We were informed by our PRC counsel that the rental agreement is invalid and unenforceable pursuant to the PRC Land Administration Law and related regulations.
 Therefore, we have been in the process of applying for the proper land use right certificate from the relevant government authorities to legitimize our right over the Premises.
 As of the date of this report, we were informed by the local government that our application materials for the land use right in issue has been moved up from the department in charge of general matters to the land administrative department of the local government and is under their review.
 However, there can be no assurance that such land use right certificate will be granted to us.
-Until we obtain the land use right certificate, there is a risk that the PRC government may declare the Lease invalid, evict our personnel from the Premises and tear down the buildings we built on the Premises.
+Until we obtain the land use right certificate, there is a risk that the PRC government may declare the rental agreement invalid, evict our personnel from the Premises and tear down the buildings we built on the Premises.
 As of the date of this Report, we have no knowledge of any pending or threatened governmental actions relating to the Premises.